ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-27.0.0.md

 ---
 category: builds-migration
+menu-title: Migration to v27.0.0
 order: 20
 ---

 # Migration to CKEditor 5 v27.0.0

-For the entire list of changes introduced in version 27.0.0, see the [changelog for CKEditor 5 v27.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md). **TODO** update link to the exact version anchor.
+For the entire list of changes introduced in version 27.0.0, see the [changelog for CKEditor 5 v27.0.0](https://github.com/ckeditor/ckeditor5/blob/master/CHANGELOG.md#2700-2021-03-22).

 Listed below are the most important changes that require your attention when upgrading to CKEditor 5 v27.0.0.